thiagocrux/my-contacts-api/README.md

 Before installing and running this project, make sure you have the following:

-- **PostgreSQL**: You need to have PostgreSQL installed to run this project.
+- **Docker**: You must have Docker installed and configured on your computer.

-  - The recommended way is to use Docker for easy setup and management.
+  - The recommended way to run PostgreSQL for this project is using Docker, which simplifies setup and management.
-  - Alternatively, you can install PostgreSQL directly on your system using your package manager.
+  - If you do not have Docker, you will need to install PostgreSQL manually and execute the SQL queries found in `src/database/schema.sql` to set up the database schema.

 - **Node.js**: Install Node.js from [nodejs.org](https://nodejs.org/).

 - **Package Manager**: You need a package manager for Node.js.
 This tutorial uses [pnpm](https://pnpm.io/), but you can use npm or yarn if you prefer.

 ## Installation